* Shutdown enters fourth day, investors watch debt ceiling

 Government economic data has been delayed because of the shutdown, and the September payroll report was not released as scheduled.
 About 180,000 jobs were expected to have been added in September, up from 169,000 added in the previous month.

-Adobe Systems Inc fell 0.6 percent to $50.56, a day after the company said hackers had stolen source code to some of its most popular software as well as the confidential information of millions of its customers.
+Adobe Systems Inc shares fell 2.1 percent to $49.79 in premarket trading.
+On Thursday, the company said hackers had stolen source code to some of its most popular software as well as the confidential information of millions of its customers.

 Twitter Inc gave potential investors their first glance at its financials on Thursday when it publicly filed documents for an initial public offering.
 The information showed that revenue at the social networking company almost tripled in 2012, though it posted a loss in the first half of 2013.